Team

 Juan Bronson, Co-Founder & COO

 Juan is a timber & agro-forestry operational manager and investment specialist who resides between the San Francisco Bay Area and Guatemala.
 He has consulted for institutional timber management companies in Panama, Honduras, Guatemala and Nicaragua.
 Juan is a third-generation farmer and the owner of an award winning agro-forestry project on Guatemala’s Caribbean.
-Most recently he received a “Best forestry plantation” award from the International Tropical Timber Organization in recognition of Izabal Agro-Forest’s management of plantation tropical mahogany.
 He takes an active role in the Latin American forestry industry and is regularly invited to speak at industry conferences; He is a firm believer that the dominant timber investment model can be improved both as a financial investment and to generate environmental and social benefits.
-Juan completed his undergraduate studies at San Francisco State University with degrees in cinema and philosophy, he has completed agroforestry related coursework in FHIA in Honduras and CATIE in Costa Rica.
+The son of a Guatemalan mother and American father, spent much of his childhood playing with his brother along the bank of Rio Dulce and its tributaries.
+As a boy, he accompanied his father, Richard, a Cambridge-educated archaeologist, on countless excavations of Mayan sites in the region’s lowland forests.
+When his parents’ purchased his grandfather farm, Hacienda Rio Dulce, Juan learned farming and forestry, particularly his father’s deep affection for the precious and long-lasting timbers that the Mayans had used in their formidable construction.
+After relocating to the United States he completed his university studies and subsequently worked in the hollywood film industry for almost 10 years.
+During this time he yearned to return to the land of his boyhood and play a part in reversing the mass deforestation that was decimating the forests of Central America.
 View profile on LinkedIn.

 Andrew Miller, Co-Founder & CFO